Jacoboon/GameWatcher/GameWatcher-Platform/docs/user/INSTALLATION_GUIDE.md

 ```

 ### Pack Directory Configuration
-GameWatcher scans these locations for game packs:
+GameWatcher Studio scans these locations for game packs:
 - `./packs/` - Local packs directory
 - User-specified directories in configuration
 - Registry-defined pack locations (if using installer)